13 hacks that will massively increase your productivity

 You’re probably sick of people telling you this, but unfortunately it’s far too common not to take this point seriously enough until it’s too late.

-All of these productivity tips count for sweet F.A. if your computer dies along with your entire workload for the last two years and you haven't backed anything up.
+All of these productivity tips count for sweet F.A. if you haven't backed anything up and your computer dies along with your entire workload for the last two years.

 Why put yourself through this?
 We’ve been there, and it ain't pretty!